---

 <Callout type="info">

 A hook is an inbound write channel.
 The caller that knows the token resumes the run with a typed payload.
-To expose in-flight state to a dashboard, write updates from a step with `getWritable()` (or `getWritable({ namespace: 'status' })`), and have the client read from the end of that named stream.
+For granular business status (progress updates, current-stage messages), prefer writing to `getWritable({ namespace: 'status' })` from a step and reading from the end of the named stream on the client.
+Use `getRun(runId).status` for terminal/lifecycle state only.

 </Callout>